Chiv4lrian/Basic-Crud/README.md

 # Student Information Manager with JavaFX

 Hey there!
 Welcome to my GitHub repository.
-In this project, I've crafted a simple yet powerful CRUD (Create, Read, Update, Delete) application using Java with JavaFX.
+In this project, I've crafted a simple CRUD (For my Info Management Class) application using Java with JavaFX.
 It's tailored for managing student information, offering features like user authentication, data entry, and a nifty table view to make everything clear.

 ## What's Inside?